hartwigmedical/hmftools/purity-ploidy-estimator/DriverCatalog.md

 P(Variant|Non-Driver) = 1 - poisson(λ = TMB(Sample) / TMB(Cohort) * (# of passenger variants in cohort),k=n-1)
 ```

-Note that the TMB for both the samples and cohort are calculated separately for INDELs and SNVs, and in the case of TSG separately for bialllelic and non biallelic variants.
+Note that the TMB is calculated separately for INDELs and SNVs, and in the case of TSG separately for bialllelic and non biallelic variants.